triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 versions of Ubuntu or Debian or even other Linux distributions, with some adaptations.

-> :warning: if you are using Linux kernel 5.12+ like shipped with
-> Ubuntu 21.10 or Debian/unstable, you will be hit by the bug
-> https://github.com/Xilinx/XRT/issues/5943 up to its resolution.
-In
-> the meantime you can always help fixing the bug :-) or install/keep
-> explicitly an older Linux kernel package and boot on it, like
-> explained in [section Boot on a specific
-> kernel](#boot-specific-kernel).

-> :warning: for some reason Ubuntu 21.04 ships an old version of XRT
-> which is not to be used here.
-See [section about
-> XRT](#installing-the-xilinx-xrt-runtime).

 ## What's new?

 - 2021/06/24: there is a new HLS target along the OpenCL/SPIR compiler